muteldar/postWall/README.md

 postWall
 ========

-postWall a simple video(eventualy generic media) posting-site framework in php no DB needed.
+postWall a simple video posting-site framework in php no DB needed.

 ##Built with the following